-6.1 Specific Components of the Qualifying Examination.
-To satisfy this requirement, Chemistry PhD candidates (1) prepare a written progress report, (2) give a research seminar and (3) are administered an oral examination by the Advisory Committee not later than the end of their fifth-semester of residence.
-(4) All students majoring in Chemical Biology will sit for a single written exam in the week prior to the scheduled oral defense, as part of the fifth-semester examinations.
-The written exam is structured as 4-6 questions to be taken over a single 24-hour period with any mixture of "open" and "closed" book questions, and will be administered by the advisor and input from other members of the advisory committee.

-6.2 Extension.
-If an extension of the Qualifying Examination is needed, the student should first submit a petition to the DGS.
-This petition must be supported by the Research Advisor and the Advisory Committee and must state reasons for such a request.
+- 6.1 Specific Components of the Qualifying Examination.
+To satisfy this requirement, Chemistry PhD candidates (1) prepare a written progress report, (2) give a research seminar and (3) are administered an oral examination by the Advisory Committee not later than the end of their fifth-semester of residence. - 6.2 Extension.
+If an extension of the Qualifying Examination is needed, the student should submit a petition to the DGS.
+This petition must be supported by the Research Advisor and the Advisory Committee and must state reasons for the request.
 If this petition is approved, the student must immediately arrange for the examination to be held within a reasonable time frame, usually early in the following semester.
 Only under extraordinary circumstances can examinations be delayed longer, and such extensions will require approval from the DGS.
 The desire to complete additional research is not an appropriate reason to delay the fifth-semester examination.
 Failure to adhere strictly to these guidelines will result in placement on academic probation with contingency to termination of enrollment in the degree program.

-6.3 Qualifying Exam Report Requirements.
-The student should meet with their advisor to discuss the content of the report.
+- 6.3 Qualifying Exam Report Requirements.
+The student should meet with their Research Advisor several months in advance of their exam date to discuss the content of the report and a timeline for its completion.
 The report should be no more than 50 pages in length.
-Submit this document to your faculty member no later than three weeks before your scheduled exam for review.
+Submit this document to your committee members no later than two weeks before your scheduled exam for review.
+Different advisors will expect different levels of review prior to submission to your committee so please consult with them frequently as you are preparing your document.
 Especially long experimental sections required by the Research Advisor may be included in an appendix that does not count toward the word limit.
-Guidelines for preparing the report are given below:

-- 1. Introduction.
+Guidelines for preparing the report are given below: - 1.
+Introduction.
 Provide a reasonable historical introduction to your project and to outline the goals for your research.
 Particular focus on quality of this chapter is more valued than the length of this section. - 2.
 Experimental.
 This section should be in a concise, well-written format that is characteristic of the best journals in your field.
 This section should be well- organized, avoiding redundant or irrelevant information. - 3.
 Results and Discussion.
 Again, a concise analytical description of the results of experiments or computational studies, followed by a discussion of the implications of the results and how they relate to the initial motivation of the research. - 4.
 Plan for Completing the Thesis.
 This section should be carefully thought out and provide a reasonable amount of detail, including feasibility studies.
-Though the content of your thesis could be very different from your proposed work, this component of the fifth-semester report should provide some long range guidance in formulating the thesis.
+Though the content of your thesis could be very different from your proposed work, this component of the fifth-semester report should provide some long-range guidance in formulating the thesis.